 - Custom Tire Chains—for helping through the snowy passes of the Rocky Mountains

-When you are living in an RV, the bulky clothing has got to go.
+When you live in an RV, the bulky clothing has to go.
 This means you’ll need sweatshirts that are thinner—but still warm.
-Another added bonus is nice, warm wool socks.
-There are a lot of different clothing items you might not think about, but are super affordable that the budget conscious van or RV dweller may not buy for themselves.
-A great place to purchase something from this REI sale.
+Nice, warm wool socks are great too– they’re small and give you added warmth.
+There are a lot of different clothing items but are super affordable that the budget-conscious van or RV dweller may not buy for themselves.

 Nice socks are a commodity when traveling in a van or RV.
 You want warm socks for those cold floors.
 You want breathable socks for those long hikes.
 You want socks that don’t hold the stink.
 And you want durable socks.
 Those types of socks are much more costly than the Fruit of the Loom socks you buy at Walmart.
 Here are some ideas.

-Another great option to help tackle comfort and function are some slim slippers.
+Slim slippers are another great option to help tackle comfort and function.
 If you buy a wanderer something, always think about space.
 Buy a nice pair of warm slippers with a solid sole and you’ve won!
 Something like this.

 REI Down Coat